Table of Contents

 hackthissite.org

-- The above screen responded with the IPv6 address – 2001:41d0:8:ccd8:137:74:187:100. nowadays, IPv6 has become an alternative to the IPv4 address.
-Multiple IPv4 addresses are diminishing that’s why users are opting for the IPv6 address.
+- The above screen responded with the IPv6 address 2001:41d0:8:ccd8:137:74:187:100.
+Nowadays, IPv6 has become an alternative to IPv4 addresses.
+Multiple IPv4 addresses are diminishing; that’s why users are opting for IPv6 addresses.
 Another option for mapping the domain name to the IPv6 address.

 CNAME (Canonical) record is used to alias the same name to a single domain name.
 All CNAME records must point to the domain name and not to the IP address.
-Instead of creating different records, create an A record for your domain name (examplee.com) indicating the server IP address, and a CNAME record indicating your domain name (www.examplee.com) indicating to example.com.
-If the IP address changes, you only have to update A record for your domain name (examplee.com), and (www.examplee.com0 will automatically acquire the changes.
+Instead of creating multiple DNS records for the same destination, you can create an A record for your domain name (example.com) that points to the server’s IP address.
+Then, you can create a CNAME record for your subdomain (www.example.com) that points to example.com.
+As a result, both records will direct users to the same destination.
+Furthermore, if the server’s IP address changes in the future, you only need to update the A record for example.com.
+Consequently, the CNAME record for www.example.com will automatically inherit the updated IP address, making DNS management simpler and more efficient.

 Breaking Down a CNAME Record